-Sociology of Education: Key Theories and Their Classroom Implications
+Sociology of Education: Key Theories for Teachers

 Sociologists, akin to detectives, observe and study social behaviour, patterns, and relationships, employing a variety of research designs and methodologies to gather data.
 This data is then meticulously analysed to identify patterns and trends, forming the basis for hypotheses and theories that shed light on the social world around us.